 - 7.1.
-The championship comprises of 5 events, as per point 2 above.
-A competitors 4 best scoring rounds count towards the championship.
-Only an event entered in and where a competitor has taken to the circuit at the beginning of the event may drop his worst scoring round for championship scoring purposes. - 7.2 Points will be awarded as per Appendix B of these regulations. - 7.2 For inclusion in the Overall, Index and Class Championship scoring a driver must have finished and scored in not less than three rounds of the current Championship.
+The championship comprises of 6 events, as per point 2 above.
+A competitors 5 best scoring rounds count towards the championship.
+Only an event entered in and where a competitor has taken to the circuit at the beginning of the actual race may drop his worst scoring round for championship scoring purposes. - 7.2 Points will be awarded as per Appendix B1 of these regulations.
+Class positions are determined by the points scored in the overall championship, carried over to the class table. - 7.2 For inclusion in the Overall, Index and Class Championship scoring, a driver must have finished and scored in not less than three rounds of the current Championship.
 Such deletions from the championship log will start after round 4 of the championship. - 7.3 The Index of Performance target lap time is determined by taking the two fastest laps set by a car during a race and dividing the total of those two fastest laps by 2 to achieve a smoothed target lap time.
-This time is then used to calculate which entry came closest to its overall race time based on the target time. - 7.4 All events of Five (5) Hours or more advertised duration shall score double the points as listed in Appendix B of these regulations.
+This time is then used to calculate which entry came closest to its overall race time based on the target time. - 7.4 All events of more than 5 hours (5) Hours advertised duration shall score double the points as listed in Appendix B2 of these regulations.